NavyaGRao/Real-time-Road-Traffic-Surveillance-using-Cloud/README.md

 - Setup the web application by running the HTML on the web browser.
 - Refresh the webapp to see the output.

-## Demo
-Download [ivy_demo_data.zip](https://drive.google.com/open?id=1JtEhWlfk1CiUEFsrTQHQa0VkTi3IKbze) and unzip its contents in the [data directory](/data).
-It contains detection models and a sample video of a traffic scene.